Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 {{ sort_in }}

 The `sort[...]` operation is a vector of sort operators - `asc` and `desc`.
-Sort operators are modifiers, that contain paths to the sorting value.
-The `sort` operation is not an independent step, it can stay only after find-like operations, that return objects.
+Sort operators are modifiers that contain paths to the sorting value.
+The `sort` operation is not an independent step, it can stay only after find-like operations that return objects.
 You can read more about sort [here](https://annadb.dev/documentation/update/)

 **Response**: